sskibin22/My-malloc-Project/README.md

         -> int task4() - randomly chooses between allocating and deallocating randomly-sized chunks, repeats until malloc() has been called TASK_SIZE times, then frees all remaining allocated chunks.
 Constrains chunk size to MEMSIZE/TASK_SIZE - sizeof(header_t) to ensure memory requests aren't too large.
 The intent of this test is to simulate extensive, fully random usage of the heap.
 Returns EXIT_SUCCESS upon completion.

-        -> int task5() - tests that the fragmentation minimization strategy works after memory has been filled by chunks of a randomly chosen size.
-Calculates a request size between 2 and (MEMSIZE / 8) - sizeof(header_t); requests allocations of this size through malloc() until memory is fully allocated; frees the even-numbered chunks; frees the odd-numbered chunks; then requests one big chunk that takes up all of memory and ensures the request is successful.
+        -> int task5() - tests that the fragmentation management strategy works after memory has been filled by chunks of a randomly chosen size.
+Calculates a request size between 2 and (MEMSIZE / 8) - sizeof(header_t); requests allocations of this size through malloc() until memory is fully allocated; frees the even-numbered chunks; frees the odd-numbered chunks; then requests one big chunk that takes up all of memory and ensures that the request is successful.

     -> int grind_task(char* task_name, int (*task)())